Robustness of competing climatic states: Characterization of the five aquaplanet climatic attractors

 \subsection{Energy and water-mass budgets and transports}

 Table~\ref{tab:energyBalances_temp} shows a selection of the average values of key global climatic observables for the five competing steady states.
 Average ocean temperatures range between $T = -1.9~^\circ$C for the SB climate and $T = 17.5~^\circ$C for the HS.
-Correspondingly, the mean surface air temperature (SAT) ranges between -38.75~$^\circ$C for the SB climate and 23.2~$^\circ$C for the HS (Appendix~B).
+Correspondingly, the mean surface air temperature (SAT) ranges between -38.75~$^\circ$C for the SB climate and 23.2~$^\circ$C for the HS (see Fig.~S1 in Supplemental Material).
 Let's consider next the temperature difference between polar and equatorial regions (usually referred to as meridional temperature gradient), $\Delta T_{\textrm{PE}}$.
-This is computed by taking the difference between the average temperature in the latitudinal belt $[30^\circ~{\rm{S}}, 30^\circ~{\rm{N}}]$ and in the region within $30^\circ$ and $90^\circ$ degrees latitude in the northern and southern hemispheres~\citep{2017Nonli..30R..32L,margazoglou2020}.
-One finds the smallest value $\Delta T_{\textrm{PE}}$ in the HS (16.2~$^\circ$C), which corresponds to conditions typical of so-called equable climates \citep{HUber2011}.
-Instead, $\Delta T_{\textrm{PE}}$ is largest (34.3~$^\circ$C) for the CS state.
+This is computed by taking the difference between the average surface air temperature in the latitudinal belt $[30^\circ~{\rm{S}}, 30^\circ~{\rm{N}}]$ and in the region within $30^\circ$ and $90^\circ$ degrees latitude in the northern and southern hemispheres~\citep{2017Nonli..30R..32L,margazoglou2020}.
+One finds the smallest value $\Delta T_{\textrm{PE}}$ in the HS (16.2~$^\circ$C), which corresponds to conditions typical of so-called equitable climates \citep{HUber2011}.
+Instead, $\Delta T_{\textrm{PE}}$ is largest (34.3~$^\circ$C) for the CS.

-The Top-Of-Atmosphere (TOA) energy balance ranges between 0.3 and 2.9~W/m$^2$, which are typical values in coarse resolution simulations such as those performed in the climate models intercomparison project PCMDI CMIP3 (\url{https://esgf-node.llnl.gov/projects/esgf-llnl/}) in the preindustrial scenario (see for example Fig.~2a in \citet{2011RvGeo..49.1001L}).
-These values are also comparable to the mean TOA imbalance observed in CMIP5 and CMIP6 and within the CMIP6 inter-model spread (as shown in Fig.~6 of \cite{wild_global_2020}).
-As mentioned earlier, the presence of an imbalance is in apparent contradiction with steady state conditions; indeed, as discussed in \cite{2011RvGeo..49.1001L,Liepert_2012}, the spurious bias is due to physical processes that have been neglected or approximated in climate models, as well as to unphysical effects of numerical diffusion~\citep{pascale_climate_2011,trenberth2020}.
+The Top-Of-Atmosphere (TOA) energy balance ranges between 0.3 and 2.9~W\,m$^{-2}$, which are typical values in coarse resolution simulations such as those performed in the climate models intercomparison project PCMDI CMIP3 (\url{https://esgf-node.llnl.gov/projects/esgf-llnl/}) in the preindustrial scenario (see for example Fig.~2a in \citet{LucariniRagone2011}).
+The presence of an imbalance is in apparent contradiction with steady state conditions; indeed, as discussed in \cite{LucariniRagone2011,Liepert_2012}, the spurious bias is due to physical processes that have been neglected, inconsistently treated or approximated in climate models, as well as to unphysical effects of numerical dissipation~\citep{pascale_climate_2011,2012JAMES...4.0A01M,Lauritzen2019,trenberth2020}.
 In our setting, the main contribution comes from the frictional heating (see Section~\ref{sec:4}) and the fact that sea ice dynamics is neglected~\citep{Brunetti2018}.
-Note that, as argued in \citet{2011RvGeo..49.1001L}, the bias is positive in all cases.
+Note that, as argued in \citet{LucariniRagone2011}, the bias is positive in all cases.